jordansgoodman/powernode/README.md

 # About

-Powernode is a low-code data analytics tool powered by DuckDB, FastAPI, and React.
+Powernode is a low-code data analytics tool powered by Polars, FastAPI, and React.